YagoLopez/vrview-react/README.md

 }
 ```

 - The state of the scene must be managed in the Vrview component.
-So, for change the scene programatically you must get
+So, for changing the scene programatically you must get
 a reference to Vrview and set the new state:

 ```typescript